cryptomanuals/cryptomanuals.github.io/_cryptomanual/investing-trading.md

 it will be even cheaper.
 Be aware of the following at all times and try not to let certain emotions impact your decision-making capabilities:

+1.  **Only invest what you can afford to lose.**<br>
-1. When markets move, so does overall market sentiment.
+    When markets move, so does overall market sentiment.
 People get excited and are prone to overextend.
-Don't overextend.
-Recognize hype and learn to take profits or risk losing it all.
+Don't gamble, don't overextend.
+Recognize hype and learn to take profits along the way or risk losing it all.

-2. Do not become emotionally attached to your investment - you will not get every trade right; do not take it personally.
+2.  **Do not become emotionally attached to your investment.**<br>
+    You will not get every trade right; do not take it personally.
 Always aim for rational choices, but if you're aiming at the long term, keep your investment choices in line with your personal beliefs.

-3. Do not get scammed.
+3.  **Do not get scammed.**<br>
     People may have their reasons for steering you in any particular direction.
 Your level of due diligence is directly related to your ability to recognize and identify a potential red flag.

-4. Do not panic or give in to hype (FOMO - FUD).
-Rationally think about your decisions, based on your analysis, which is further substantiated by your research.
+4.  **Do not panic or give in to hype (FOMO - FUD).**<br>
+    Rationally think about
+    your decisions, based on your analysis, which is further substantiated by your research.

-## 3 Technical Trading Indicators for starters

-1. RSI

-2. STOCH

-3. MACD

-## Entry and Exit Strategies

-1. Stop Loss

-2. Dollar cost average

-3.

 [^1]: Investopedia; [What is the Economic
     Cycle](https://www.investopedia.com/terms/e/economic-cycle.asp).